nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to update a specific contact with the inputted details
+1. User requests to update a specific contact and inputs the new contact details
 2. contHACKS updates the contact with the inputted details and displays the updated contact

 Use case ends